 - Biggest employers: State of Arizona, Wal-mart Stores INC., Banner Health, City of Phoenix, Wells Fargo, Bank of America, Arizona State University, Apollo Group Inc., and JP Morgan Chase & Co.

 4. Austin, Texas

-- Summary of market: Austin has become one of the most trending markets during the pandemic and shows no signs of slowing down.
+- Summary of the market: Austin has become one of the most trending markets during the pandemic and shows no signs of slowing down.
 It was reported that in 2021, the population grew by 145 persons per day on average.
-Strong economic factors will continue to attract companies along with talent to the vibrant city.
+Strong economic factors will continue to attract companies along with the talent to the vibrant city.
 Also, an interesting fact is almost half of Austin’s population is between the ages of 18-44 but is skewed by the large student population.
 With more than 48% of households being renter-occupied, it’s a great market to invest in (however slowly becoming unaffordable for many).

 - Median price: $620,000

 - 1-year forecast: 15-25%

 - Biggest employers: Apple, Ascension Seton, Austin Independent School District, Dell Technologies, IMB Corp., Samsung Austin Semiconductor, St. David’s Healthcare Partnership, University of Texas Austin

 5. Tampa/ St. Petersburg, Florida

 - Summary of the market: The steady job growth has allowed for higher-paying professional and business service opportunities.
 The economy is also diverse with top sectors including finance, technology, tourism, construction, and the Port of Tampa, the largest in Florida fueling commerce.
 Florida is also a no-income tax state and has a favorable business climate.

 - Days on the market: 38